All Episodes

-And the Rush Limbaugh program, the most listened to radio program in the country, the most talked about radio program in the country and the most talked-about host in the country.
+And the Rush Limbaugh program, the most listened to radio program in the country, the most talked about radio program in the country, and the most talked about host in the country.

-At 800-282-2882, if you want to be on the program and the email address, L Rushbo at EIBNet.com.
+All combined here is one harmless, lovable little fuzzball at 800-282-2882 if you want to be on the program and the email address, LRushbo at EIBnet.com.

-Time now to shift gears and head into the uh Republican presidential primary, the latest news on that.
+Time now to shift gears and head into the Republican presidential primary, the latest news on that.

 Before, however, there is a little news out there.